splunk-soar-connectors/awscloudtrail/README.md

 documentation](https://docs.aws.amazon.com/iam/index.html) .

-### Configuration variables
+### Configuration Variables
-This table lists the configuration variables required to operate AWS CloudTrail.
-These variables are specified when configuring a CloudTrail asset in Splunk SOAR.
+The below configuration variables are required for this Connector to operate.
+These variables are specified when configuring a CloudTrail asset in SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------